ATpoint/bender_et_al_2024/README.md

+! code will be available by tomorrow (19th december) -- sorry for the delay !

 # Bender et al 2024 EMBO

 This repository contains the code documentation for our paper **Bender et al (2024) EMBO**,